Joshua-Shirley/WGU-CS-856-Projects/Feedback-Summary.md

 ## Task Review

-1. Find a hotel near the airport.
+1. *Find a hotel near the airport.*

 This was set up as an easy task to test the general functionality of the prototype.
-All three users quickly found what they were looking for.
-Because the task was easy they task was completed without much effort or discovery.
+Because the task was easy, it was completed without much effort or discovery.
+All three users quickly found what they were searching for.

 Suggested action: none.

-2. Find a house with a pool.
+2. *Find a house with a pool.*
-This task was set up to trying and get the user to look for information that is deeper in the website.
+I set up this task to push the user to perform a deeper website search.
 The only way to find a house with a pool is to look at the hotel details page and scroll through the images.
-Only 1 of the 3 users even bothered with the hotel images.
-Houses can be found on the map but not explicitly listed on the hotels page.
+Only one of the three users even bothered with the hotel images.
+Houses can be found on the map but not explicitly listed on the hotel's page.
 The users expected to find an easy answer to the task.

 Suggested action: add a property type to the filter, hotels list, and the hotels detail page.

-3. Find a family friendly hotel - safe for teenage children.
+3. *Find a family friendly hotel - safe for teenage children.*
 This task is a test with an unknown result.
-I have no idea how a person would determine if a hotel is family friendly.
+I have no idea how a person would determine if a hotel were family-friendly.
 One user looked for hotels without a bar and nightclub.
-Another user used the words "theme park".
-One user looked through the photos to see what the accomodation looked like to make that determination.
-Also one hotel was picked purely based on brand name.
+Another user used the words "theme park."
+One user looked through the photos to see what the accommodation looked like to make that determination.
+Also, one user picked a hotel purely based on a brand name.
 I was hoping to see how each user picked a hotel for their own family.
 I was able to get some insight.
 More testers would be needed to get more data.

 Suggested action: add family friendly icons or content to the hotel list.

-4. Use map to location a beach.
+4. *Use map to location a beach.*
-This is also a very easy task for the users.
-It is intended to get an easy result.
-All 3 users quickly found a beach on the map.
-What all the users had issue with was finding the icon details under the bottom of the map.
-2 of the users suggested changing the styling to view the island maps icon details quicker and possibly including a link.
+This task is another straightforward task for the users.
+All three users quickly found a beach on the map.
+All three users had issues finding the icon details under the bottom of the map.
+The users liked the map and said it was the highlight of the prototype.
+Two users suggested changing the details layout, an easy CSS fix.
-The map was liked by all the users.
-The users

 Suggested action: clean up the styling for the map icons.
 The icon details and menu buttons should be more visible on all screen sizes.